tienngm2049/tienngm2049.github.io/_projects/(4) AB Testing.md

 description: This project utilizes A/B testing and hypothesis testing to optimize sales conversion optimization of a company
 # external_url
 ---

-Welcome to my fourth portfolio project!
-In this exciting endeavor, I immersed myself in the world of sales conversion optimization through A/B testing and hypothesis testing.
+# Sales Conversion Optimization - AB Test with Hypothesis Testing

+Welcome to my project!
 The primary objective was to evaluate the impact of various strategies on sales conversion rates, employing statistical techniques to draw actionable insights.

 ## Project Overview